-During the fourth quarter of 2022, three reimbursement requests totaling more than \$13,223,000 were processed and paid to the World Trade Center Performing Arts Center organization (PAC) from this activity.
-Two other reimbursement requests for \$8,500,000 were received and should be under review soon.
-The PAC below grade construction, superstructure concrete, and steel work, the permanent roofing installation and ceilings are substantially complete while the building envelope and lobby level are nearing completion with metal panels, plinth stone work and storefront installation expected to be finished by February 2023.
-The kitchen equipment is in place and protected and theater level commissioning is in process.
-Construction project work is expected to be substantially completed in Q1 2023.
-Inspections are ongoing with site work signoff's and occupancy permits expected in Q2 2023.
+During the second quarter of 2023, one reimbursement request totaling \$5,500,000 was processed and paid to the World Trade Center Performing Arts Center organization (PAC) from this activity.
+In addition, one reimbursement request totaling \$2,743,534 was received and is under review.
+The PAC below grade construction work is mostly complete with fire alarm inspections to follow.
+Above grade work completed this period was the paving of the terrace with the paving on the Plaza almost complete with the exception of the northwest quadrant.
+Theater's owner commissioning are ongoing with soft openings to start in August.
+The Lobby and Restaurant levels are substantially complete as well as the ADA tunnel.
+Building commissioning and fire alarm testing are ongoing and all perimeter pendant lights have been installed with testing and adjusting ongoing through August 2023.
+The PAC construction project work is expected to be substantially completed in early Q3 2023.
+Also, inspections are ongoing with site work signoff's and occupancy permits expected in Q3 2023 as well.

 The PAC will be a public space, handling an estimated 100,000 plus attendees annually for performances alone.
 In addition to usage during its performing arts programming, the PAC will host and produce a full slate of other public activities.
 It will be a local resource for the large and growing downtown community, providing arts, education and programming for children and adults from the morning to late at night.
 Workers and residents of Lower Manhattan will attend classes and seminars at the PAC, have discussions with artists, and attend public music performances.
 It will be a social gathering location, a place where local businesses and community groups can hold meetings, where artists and visitors commingle where the rest of New York and Downtown meet.
-Located at a transit hub and near one of the most visited and significant sites in New York City, the PAC will also serve the greater New York City area, with visitors for performances and other programming arriving from all parts of New York City.
-New Jersey, Long Island and around the world.
+Located at a transit hub and near one of the most visited and significant sites in New York City, the PAC will also serve the greater New York City area, with visitors for performances and other programming arriving from all parts of New York City, New Jersey, Long Island and around the world.